Creating a connection from your location to AWS Hosted Connections

 To create a connection from your location to AWS Hosted Connections:

-Click Orders, then click Dynamic Connections - Ethernet.
+In the Service and Ordering Tools box, click Dynamic Connections - Ethernet.

 Control Center lists all your connections with a status and brief summary for each connection.